Portal-omnic/blog/_posts/2024-02-16-VCT-Americas-Kickoff-2024-Primer.md

 **Teams and Storylines to Watch**

-The dissolution of the championship Evil Geniuses roster and the creation of new 'super teams' are among the top storylines this year.
+The dissolution of the championship Evil Geniuses roster and the creation of new 'superteams' are among the top storylines this year.
 Significant roster changes have occurred across several teams, notably:

 NRG: The so-called 'superteam' of the year, with Ethan and Demon1 joining from EG.
 100 Thieves: Led by Boostio, EG's former in-game leader, and coached by Tony “Zikz” Gray, EG’s former assistant coach.